BaconBreaker/legorobot/README.md

 run the script "rpyc_server.sh" located in the home folder.
 Then, from your computer, you can check if the connection using the check_con.py script.
 Is the samme manner you can make the robot learn to swing using the swing_script.py file.
-NOTE: Near the end of the swing_script.py file there are some saved vales from different time in training, you can use these as initial valuesif you don't want to wait for the robot to learn swinging from nothing.
+NOTE: Near the end of the swing_script.py file there are some saved vales from different time in training, you can use these as initial values if you don't want to wait for the robot to learn swinging from nothing.